Skip to content

 b) Paid at the end of the month

-c) Barter system with goods
+c) with goods

-d) Weekly salary in cash - What physical trait was common among bakers?
+11. What physical trait was common among bakers?

 a) Tall and slim physique